Lada trails truck revisited

 Since I'm going fiddles on the rear axle I decided to go big on the rear so IFS Hilux calipers and vented disks

-Since spinning mass effects hp I took a bit of time to "thin" some weight out of the disks 2.5kgs off each disk, the holes are alternated and only go through one side at each spot to lesson stress lines that can crack
+Since spinning mass effects hp I took a bit of time to "thin" some weight out :lol: of the disks 2.5kgs off each disk, the holes are alternated and only go through one side at each spot to lesson stress lines that can crack :wink:

 All this created a bit of a problem I've thinned down the disk to point with worn pads the caliper pistons could pop out so had to thin the calipers down